thenerdery/dot-net-standards/DotNetCore.md

 If you’re going to use ASP.NET Core Identity for authentication, its best to set it up at the beginning of the project by selecting the authentication type during the new project wizard.

-We jave found it incredibly difficult to get the ASP.NET Core Identity migrations to run against a database that was already created and had application data in it.
+It can be difficult to get the ASP.NET Core Identity migrations to run against a database that was already created and has application data in it.

-You can use this script to create the tables.
+If you need to add Identity to an existing project, you might have luck using this script to create the tables.
 It worked in March of 2018, but given the pace of change in ASP.NET core its continued operation is not guaranteed.

 https://gist.github.com/akatakritos/96b0c3136f8498246fa810d393927f04